Skip to Content

 Thinset

-Thinset is the preferred pair of cement foundations particularly for reinforcing tile fittings.
-After your shower floor’s concrete has been laid, Thinset is the next layer to be spread before tiles are put down and arranged.
+Thinset is the preferred pair of cement foundations, particularly for reinforcing tile fittings.
+After your concrete has been laid, Thinset is the next layer to be spread before tiles are put down and arranged.
 This type of cement is often used for installation of pebble tile shower floors.

 Portland Cement

 Portland cement is among the most common type of industrial resources utilized in both residential and commercial spheres.
-It is also very frequently a material included in many other categories of concrete, mortar, etc. Modern bathroom with walk in shower concrete floors and custom epoxy tub
+It is also very frequently a material included in many other categories of concrete, mortar, etc. Modern design bathroom with walk in shower, paved floor and custom epoxy tub

-Here are some of the steps that revolve around a basic design and installation guide for your brand new shower floor.
+Here are some steps that revolve around a basic design and installation guide for your brand-new shower floor.

 Membrane Fastening

-A rubber membrane should be spread evenly on the floor surface, with its edges stretching a tad beyond the floor’s diameter.
+A rubber membrane should be spread evenly on the floor surface, with its edges stretching slightly beyond the floor’s diameter.

 You can use studs to affix them securely on the form board.
 And a pro tip— leave at least 8” starting at the bottom of the board.